Apprenticeship and Professional Training Contract

 • Enjoy the same rights at work as other employees (vacation, bonuses, etc.)

-• Be covered by social security
+• Being covered by social security

-• Counting apprenticeship periods toward retirement
+• Counting the apprenticeship period toward retirement

 The Professional Training Contract

-• Young people aged 16 to 25;
+• Young people between the ages of 16 and 25;

 • Job seekers aged 26 and older;